 - You send them the money via bank transfer.

-Centralised exchanges (or CEXs) such as Coinbase, Binance and FTX have made it easy for loads of different users to enter the crypto scene.
-These centralised parties haveĀ integrated with banks to provide easy access to crypto assets.
+Centralised exchanges (or CEXs) such as Coinbase and Binance have made it easy for loads of different users to enter the crypto scene.
+These centralised parties have integrated with banks to provide easy access to crypto assets.

 - Now you can carry out swaps and trades into your desired cryptocurrency.